mactiencong/webrtc/README.md

-# Demo video/audio stream call with WebRTC
+# Demo video/audio stream call with WebRTC using PeerJS